-Budgeting takes time and practice so be sure to give yourself about 90 days to really find your groove and give yourself grace…because mistakes will happen!
+Budgeting takes time and practice, so give yourself about 90 days to find your groove, and give yourself grace…because mistakes will happen.

 5. Decide on a Plan

 There is no shortage of financial gurus to follow, each having their own personal system for financial success.
-The good news is that most of them will work – if you do the work – but it is imperative to find a system that resonates with you.
+The good news is that most of them will work – if you do the work – but finding a system that resonates with you is imperative.

-Once you embark on your new financial plan remember, that these proven systems are tested.
-They are tried and true, so be in the beginning, following the system closely will be beneficial.
+Once you embark on your new financial plan, remember that these proven systems are tested.
+They are tried and true, so following the system closely, at least in the beginning, will be beneficial.

 Further on in your journey to take control of your finances, it’s important to remember that while the experts are experts for a reason, personal finance is personal.
 This means that one size does not fit all.
 And at the end of the day, your financial decisions are your responsibility.